ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

 # Configuring {{site.data.keyword.cloud_notm}} platform logs
 {: #config_svc_logs}

-`Platform logs` are logs that are exposed by enabled-LogDNA services and the platform in {{site.data.keyword.cloud_notm}}.
-You must configure a LogDNA instance in a region to monitor these logs.
+`Platform logs` are logs that are exposed by enabled services and the platform in {{site.data.keyword.cloud_notm}}.
+You must configure a logging instance in a region to monitor these logs.
 {:shortdesc}

 * Platform logs are regional.

-    You can monitor logs from enabled-LogDNA services on the {{site.data.keyword.cloud_notm}} in the region where the service is available.
+    You can monitor logs from enabled services on the {{site.data.keyword.cloud_notm}} in the region where the service is available.

 * You can configure 1 instance only of the {{site.data.keyword.la_full_notm}} service per region to collect *platform logs* in that location.

     You can have multiple {{site.data.keyword.la_full_notm}} instances in a location.
 However, only 1 instance in a location (region) can be configured to receive logs from [enabled services](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-cloud_services) in that {{site.data.keyword.cloud_notm}} location.
     {: important}

-* To configure a LogDNA instance, you must set on the *platform logs* configuration setting.
+* To configure a logging instance, you must set on the *platform logs* configuration setting.
 Also, you must have the platform role `editor` or higher for the {{site.data.keyword.la_full_notm}} service in your account.

-* If a LogDNA instance in a region is already enabled to collect platform logs, logs from enabled-LogDNA services are collected automatically and available for analysis through this instance.
-For more information about enabled-LogDNA services, see [Cloud services](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-cloud_services).
+* If a logging instance in a region is already enabled to collect platform logs, logs from enabled services are collected automatically and available for analysis through this instance.
+For more information about enabled services, see [Cloud services](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-cloud_services).

 * To monitor platform logs for a service instance, check that the {{site.data.keyword.la_full_notm}} instance is provisioned in the same region where the service instance that you want to monitor is provisioned.